 top of page

-Why Glacier Looks Perfect at First
+Why Amazon Glacier Looks Perfect at First

 I’ve had this conversation dozens of times with engineers.
+The initial logic is sound:

-• We have data we rarely touch
+• We have data we rarely touch.

-• We need to keep it for a long time
+• We need to keep it for a long time.

-• We want the lowest possible storage cost
+• We want the lowest possible storage cost.

-• Glacier, Azure Archive, and GCP Archive are built precisely for this
+• Glacier, Azure Archive, and GCP Archive are built precisely for this.

 So the data goes in.
 The dashboards look good.
 The storage line item drops.
 Everyone feels smart.